What Is The Driving Force Of The Gold Market Now?

 Investment Thesis

-The gold market is currently in a situation when the fundamental factors become less important, giving way to the market technique, which, admittedly, is now positive and in the short term suggests growth in both gold price and the SPDR Gold Trust ETF (NYSEARCA:GLD) tied to the gold price.
+The gold market is currently in a situation when the fundamental factors become less important, giving way to the market technique, which, admittedly, is now positive and in the short term, suggests growth in both gold price and the SPDR Gold Trust ETF (NYSEARCA:GLD) tied to the gold price.

 Over almost the entire year, gold has been in inverse interdependence with the U.S. real interest rates.
 Moreover, this interdependence has remained stable even during relatively short 30-day intervals: